The job of a firefighter is not an easy one!

 The best way to increase your firefighter salary or negotiate it with recruiters is through one of the following ways:

 Gaining real-life experience is the best way to make a positive reputation in any field.
 And it is no different in the field of a firefighter.
 With more years of experience, your chances of getting promoted and negotiating a higher salary get boosted.

 For instance, if someone with 5 years of experience is targeting the same job as you who only has a year of experience, then the higher salary package will go to the other person.

 Likewise, a candidate with more years of experience has a higher chance of getting promoted than a candidate with no or less experience.

 Therefore, you need to gain hands-on experience to keep growing in your career while increasing your firefighter salary.

 Opportunities for promotions will rise when it is due, and you need to seek such openings to keep growing in your career.
 Keep churning your skills and experience by taking up relevant courses, training, certifications, or degrees in related fields.

-With enough years of practical experience and a degree in fire science, one can rise to the level of the fire inspector, or investigator.
-Hence it is evident that one can seek promotions with added knowledge and expertise in one's career.
+With enough years of practical experience and a degree in fire science, one can rise to the level of a fire inspector or investigator.
+Hence, it is evident that one can seek promotions with added knowledge and expertise in one's career.

-The point here is that when it is time for promotion you can confidently put yourself up for it when you have enough proof of suitability for the promotion.
+The point here is that when it is time for a promotion, you can confidently put yourself up for it when you have enough proof of suitability for the promotion.

 Similarly, if you have a certification or added training in the related field you will have an upper hand during appraisals or promotion.